Garlic Steak Bites and Potatoes

 Garlic steak bites with potatoes and broccoli in a skillet.

-Make it kid friendly: If your kiddo isn’t a fan of broccoli, you may only want steak and potatoes in your meal, and that’s fine!
+Make it kid friendly: If your kiddo isn’t a fan of broccoli, you may only want steak bites and potatoes in your meal, and that’s fine!
 Including a veggie just makes this a complete, all-in-one meal.
 Maybe use carrots instead!

 Storing Leftovers